ruby-rdf/rdf-raptor/README.md

 * Requires the [Raptor][] library and utilities to be available.
 * Based on the [`rapper`][rapper] command-line utility bundled with Raptor.
 * Parses and serializes RDF data from/into the RDF/XML or Turtle formats.
+* Extracts RDF statements from XHTML+RDFa documents.
-* Provides serialization format autodetection for RDF/XML and Turtle.
+* Provides serialization format autodetection for RDF/XML, Turtle and RDFa.
 * Compatible with any operating system supported by Raptor and Ruby.
 * Compatible with MRI 1.8.x, 1.9.x and JRuby (tested with JRuby 1.4).